 Have you visited any of these places, or are you planning a trip to Scotland?

-Thanks to Visit Scotland and Edinburgh Festivals for providing me with a pass and organising visits to Edinburgh Castle, Linlithgow Palace, Gilmerton Cove, The Real Mary King’s Close, the Scotch Whisky Experience and Camera Obscura, and Rabbie’s Tours for the City Tour.
+If you liked it, pin it!
+Thanks to Visit Scotland and Edinburgh Festivals for providing me with a pass and organising visits to Edinburgh Castle, Linlithgow Palace, Gilmerton Cove, The Real Mary King’s Close, the Scotch Whisky Experience and Camera Obscura.
+I have also visited many of these places on my own.
 As always, all opinions are my own, don’t expect anything less!